s-tian/vp2/README.md

 Included are video data for the robosuite environment (5k trajectories, with the remaining trajectories renderable from low-dimensional state, see [below](#rendering-low-dimensional-datasets)) and full video training data for all robodesk tasks.

-Note that while there are for example separate data files for different robodesk tasks, we always train models on all of the robodesk data (or all the robosuite data) at once.
+Note that while there are separate data files for different robodesk tasks, we always train models on all of the robodesk data (or all the robosuite data) at once.

 ## Running control experiments